Netherlands

 In addition, the Wtta strengthens the duty of care for hirers of temporary agency workers.
 Both end users and any intermediaries involved in re-hiring will be obliged to verify through a public register whether the temporary agency company is properly admitted.
 Failure to do so, and hiring through a non-admitted supplier, can result in (high) fines for all parties involved.

-Employer risk In the event of a violation by either the temporary agency company or the hiring company, the Labour Inspectorate may impose an administrative fine of up to €90,000 per violation.
+Employer risk In the event of a violation by either the temporary agency company or the hiring company, the Labor Inspectorate may impose an administrative fine of up to €90,000 per violation.
 The specific fine amounts will be further detailed in policy regulation.
-The Labour Inspectorate can also suspend or withdraw the authorization in the event of serious misconduct.
+The Labor Inspectorate can also suspend or withdraw the authorization in the event of serious misconduct.

-Impact date: 1 January 2027 (expected at this time) Proposals for a ‘More Security for Flexible Employees Act’ have been under consultation since 9 July 2023.
-Once in force, the proposed Act will largely replace on-call contracts with ‘bandwidth contracts’, which are a new type of contract for a fixed or indefinite term, stating a minimum number of hours with a maximum of 130% of the minimum, for which employees will be scheduled and paid.
+Impact date: 1 January 2027 (expected at this time).
+The Flexible Workers (Increased Security) Act was submitted to the House of Representatives on 19 May 2025.
+Once in force, this Act will largely replace on-call contracts with “bandwidth contracts”, which are a new type of contract for a fixed or indefinite term, stating a minimum number of hours with a maximum of 130% of the minimum agreed working hours, for which employees will be scheduled and paid.
 There will be no obligation for employees to work outside the agreed working hours.
-An on-call contract will only be permitted for students and temporary agency workers and only during the first 52 weeks of work.
+An on-call contract will only be permitted for students, and for temporary agency workers only during the first 52 weeks.

 The Act also proposes that the break between consecutive contracts that resets the maximum chain of fixed term employment agreements will be increased from six months to five years.
 This means that the last employment contract in the chain of contracts will be deemed an indefinite term contract if the aggregate duration is longer than three years, with breaks between contracts of five years or less included.